MoamenMoatazYoussef/moamens-notes/Java Technologies/Spring & Hibernate/Spring.md

 	- Add support for Spring component scanning, conversion, formatting, valudation.
 	- Configure Spring MVC View Resolver.

+**Note:** I messed up many times on these steps, which caused errors in Tomcat and stuff, so **concentrate** :'D

+#### Configuration: JAR Files
+***Note:*** These files usually cause a lot of problems since configuring them isn't easy, but these ones are pre-configured, use them until you get good at configuring them.

-Change your Eclipse perspective:
+1. Change your Eclipse perspective:
 Open the Window menu -> Perspective -> Open Perspective -> Java EE

-Create a new project:
+2. Create a new project:
 File -> New -> Dynamic Web Project
 Call it "spring-mvc-demo"
-In WebContent/WEB-INF/lib, add the spring JAR files, along with the JAR files from the latest download, the ones in this path: solution-code-spring-mvc-config-files\solution-code-spring-mvc-config-files\spring-mvc\starter-files\spring-mvc-demo\lib

-Then, in the same path:
-solution-code-spring-mvc-config-files\solution-code-spring-mvc-config-files\spring-mvc\starter-files\spring-mvc-demo\config

-Get:
+3. Open the project tree , you'll find a folder called WebContent, inside it WEB-INF/lib.

+4. Add the spring JAR files (We added those before) in the WebContent/WEB-INF/lib folder in the project.
+(Anything in WEB-INF is automatically on the build path, so don't worry about adding them manually)

+5. Go to this path in the Spring MVC files we downloaded earlier:
+./solution-code-spring-mvc-config-files\solution-code-spring-mvc-config-files\spring-mvc\starter-files\spring-mvc-demo\lib

+Inside you'll find three JAR files: commons-logging ... .jar and two other files called javax.servlet.jsp.jstl ...

+ONLY COPY THE TWO javax.servlet.jsp.jstl files, DO NOT COPY the commons-logging file.

+Copy the two files and put them in WEB-INF/lib directory in the project.

+#### Configuration: Config Files
+6. Go to this path:
+./solution-code-spring-mvc-config-files\solution-code-spring-mvc-config-files\spring-mvc\starter-files\spring-mvc-demo\config

+7. Copy those two files:
 - web.xml
 - spring-mvc-demo-servlet.xml
-And put them in WEB-INF/lib
+And paste them in WEB-INF directly, **NOT in the lib**.

-***Note:*** These files usually cause a lot of problems since configuring them isn't easy, but these ones are pre-configured, use them until you get good at configuring them.

-Open web.xml, you'll find the steps we discussed earlier.
+8. Open web.xml, you'll find the steps we discussed earlier.

-Open spring-mvc-demo-servlet.xml, which is a regular config file for Spring, also the configs we discussed earlier are viewed here.
+9. Open spring-mvc-demo-servlet.xml, which is a regular config file for Spring, also the configs we discussed earlier are viewed here.

-Create the folder 'view' in WEB-INF.
+10. Create the folder 'view' in WEB-INF directly, **not in the lib**.

+So WEB-INF now has 4 items:
+- lib: which has Spring JAR files and ONLY TWO Spring MVC Files.
+- view: an empty folder for now.
+- web.xml
+- spring-mvc-demo-servlet.xml

-Now Spring MVC should be configured and ready to go, we'll start writing code next.
+Now , hopefully, Spring MVC should be configured and ready to go, we'll start writing code next.

 ### Spring MVC: Creating Controllers and Views
 Steps: